 The 'Hollistah Scholahs'

 Meaghan Roths graduated Southeast of Saline High School with a 4.0 GPA.
 In addition to her studies, Roths participated in various community activities in her area, primarily as a Youth Leadership Council member for the Catholic Youth Organization (CYO).
 Her school affiliations included President of the Art Club, and President of Teens Reaching Ultimate Success Together (TRUST).
 Roths is also an actress, vocalist, and athlete.
 She performed with the S.E.S Concert Choir and was the lead actress in numerous plays with the high school's drama department.
-Roths will be attending Wichita State University in the fall, pursuing a degree in Graphic Design.
+Roths attended Wichita State University in the fall, pursuing a degree in Graphic Design.